 - human (adj.)

 - mid-15c., humain, humaigne, "human," from Old French humain, umain (adj.) "of or belonging to man" (12c.), from Latin humanus "of man, human," also "humane, philanthropic, kind, gentle, polite; learned, refined, civilized."
 This is in part from PIE *(dh)ghomon-, literally "earthling, earthly being," as opposed to the gods (see homunculus), but there is no settled explanation of the sound changes involved.
 Compare Hebrew adam "man," from adamah "ground."
-Cognate with Old Lithuanian zmuo (accusative zmuni) "man, male person."
+Cognate with Old Lithuanian žmuo (accusative žmuni) "man, male person."

 Human interest is from 1824.
 Human rights attested by 1680s; human being by 1690s.
 Human relations is from 1916; human resources attested by 1907, American English, apparently originally among social Christians and based on natural resources.

 - "a human being," 1530s, from human (adj.).
 Its Old English equivalent, guma, survives only in disguise in bridegroom.